Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/support/timor-leste.md

 ### <a name="technical-support"></a>Soporte técnico:

-Portugués: 24 horas al día, entre el mediodía del lunes y el mediodía del sábado
+Portugués: 24 horas al día, entre mediodía y sábado

 Inglés: 24 horas al día, 7 días a la semana